Here they are in no particular order:

 Ok, forget for a moment that this is the dog in Cinderella.
 It’s a totally underrated name!

-Another animal from Cinderella with an awesome name.
+Another animal from Cinderella with an awesome three-letter name.
 This was the chubby little mouse who palled around with the skinny mouse, Jaq.

 Though he’s not named in the movie, the name of the prince in Snow White is actually Florian, though it was rumored to be Ferdinand.
-Florian is a much more on-trend name, so we’ll stick with that.
+Florian is a much more trendy name, so we’ll stick with that.

 Another name that is on the rise in popularity, Arthur is the scrawny orphan boy who becomes King Arthur in the Sword in the Stone.